Immigration Documents

 I-20 (F-1 Students and their Dependents Only)

-Visit ISSS' Understand the I-20/DS-2019 page for a detailed I-20 explanation and full-sized images of page 1 and 2.
+Visit ISSS' Understanding the I-20/DS-2019 page for a detailed I-20 explanation and full-sized images of page one and two.

 DS-2019 (J Exchange Visitors Only)